tldr-pages/tldr/pages/linux/krita.md

 `krita --workspace {{Animation}}`

-- Start in the fullscreen mode:
+- Start in a fullscreen mode:

 `krita --fullscreen`